dnelson86/arepo/documentation/source/config-options.md

 **OUTPUTGRAVINTERACTIONS**

-Output of gravitatational interactions (from the gravitational tree) of particles.
+Output of gravitational interactions (from the gravitational tree) of particles.

 -----